MaciejGL/shaper/docs/google-login-guide.md

 ### **Q: Can I use a different Google account?**

 A: You can disconnect your current Google account and connect a different one, but both accounts must use the same email address as your Hypro account.

+### **Q: Why does Google ask for permissions every time I log in?**

+A: This shouldn't happen for returning users.
+If you're seeing the consent screen repeatedly, try:

+- Clearing your browser cache and cookies
+- Ensuring you're selecting the same Google account each time
+- Checking that you haven't revoked Hypro's access in your Google Account settings
+- Contact support if the issue persists

 ## Troubleshooting